DogsbodyOps/DogsbodyOps/README.md

 # Hey, I'm Aaron 👋

-DevOps / Platform / Infrastructure Engineer based in Greater Manchester, UK.
+DevOps / Platform / Infrastructure Engineer based in Richmondshire, UK.
 I build things that make infrastructure boring in the best possible way — repeatable, observable, and ideally not on fire at 2am.